guyspr/node-telegram-bot-ts/README.md

     "apiKey": "OPTIONAL_API_KEY"
   },

-  "superusers": [] // List of superuser IDs
+  "superusers": []
 }
 ```

+Make sure to fill in all parameters.

 ## Running